lmb-freiburg/robustmvd/rmvd/data/README.md

 # Datasets

-Multiple existing datasets are supported.
-The datasets come in three different types:
-- Multi-view depth (mvd): each sample contains multiple views and one view is assigned as keyview
-- Multi-view stereo (mvs): each sample contains all available views of a scene
-- Depth-from-video (v2d): each sample contains a video (i.e. sequence of views)

-The following datasets are supported:
+Currently, the `rmvd` framework supports the following datasets:
 - KITTI
 - ETH3D

-- Sintel
-- ScanNet
-- Cityscapes
+Datasets can come in different types, depending on the structure of the provided data.
+Currently only one type is supported:
+- Multi-view depth (mvd): each sample contains multiple views and one view is assigned as keyview

 Some datasets have different splits, e.g. `train` and `test`, or some custom splits, e.g. the `Eigen` split of KITTI.